 - You are fooled into believing your needs are immoral or dangerous

 You need to take a lot of inner battles because the influence of these negative thoughts is strong and has many faces.
 To overcome each one of these aspects you must apply the same main principle.
 To change your life for the better, you must stop doing what you’ve been doing all the time.
 It might sound very generic, but this is the first step.
-If you want to be on same frequency level with your soul, you must adopt positive thinking.
+If you want to be on the same frequency level with your soul, you must adopt positive thinking.
 So, we need to stop for a bit, shake the things up, break walls and patterns in order to transform and rebuild ourselves.
 It’s important to trigger each one of these negative thoughts and attack it and change it.
+Let’s change the negative thoughts into positive thinking.

 Negative Thought #1: People never change